 For more than twenty-five years, I’ve devoted my work to a simple belief: women deserve fairness, dignity, and real equality at work, and someone in their corner who truly listens.
 I founded one of the first law practices in the United States focused entirely on women’s workplace rights back in 1998, shaped by the public interest training I received at the City University of New York School of Law, whose motto — “Law in the Service of Human Needs” — has guided my work from the beginning.
 I’ve spent my career fighting for women across the full arc of their working lives, from the challenges of menstruation and pregnancy to the realities of perimenopause and menopause.
+My team presented the federal Menopause Workers Fairness Act to members of Congress and I served on the Society for Women’s Health Research Menopause Equity Working Group as the sole legal expert.

 I’m a feminist and a womanist who understands, from long experience, how much harder it can be for Black and Latina women, Asian and immigrant women, and for LGBTQIA+ employees whose identities are dismissed or misunderstood.
 My commitment is to stand with every woman who needs clarity, support, and a real advocate — protecting her voice, her health, and her livelihood at every stage of her life.